KhartesViewer/khartes/README.md

 skinny triangles, so it is a good idea to distribute enough fragment nodes throughout the fragment, to keep the triangles more regular.

+Another reason for monitoring the shapes of your triangles is to improve speed of interaction.
+Every time a fragment node is moved or added, khartes updates the fragment window to reflect these changes.
+This means that triangles near the modified node, and the pixels that these triangles encompass, need to be recomputed and redrawn.
+The bigger the triangles, the longer the recomputations take.
+If a node is surrounded by large triangles that cover most of the data volume, each change may require several seconds to recompute, meaning that khartes no longer feels interactive.
+You can prevent this problem by keep your triangles regular and local.

 So when segmenting, start in the center of a fragment and work your way out, keeping a fairly regular mesh, instead